Files and Folders Become Shortcuts? Quick Fixes Here!

 - Enter this command attrib -h -r -s /s /d f:*.* (note: here we assume your external drive shows as F: under My Computer or This PC.
 Don't forget to replace "f" if the driver letter is different).

 - Press "Enter" key and now check if your files and folders in your disk are back to normal.

 If yes, congratulations.
 If no, don't worry, go to Step 2.

 Step 2: scan and remove any viruses

 - If you have a security software on your PC, open it and run a thorough scan of all disks including your external drive.
-If you don't have one, we recommend you to get BitDefender Antivirus as it's more powerful than the competition.
+If you don't have one, we recommend SpyHunter as it's more powerful in detecting malware and spyware that many antivirus can't find.

-- Most of the time, the virus won't escape the eyes of a powerful antivirus program.
-So, do not have any mercy on the found threats — clean them immediately.
+- Most of the time, the virus won't escape the eyes of a powerful antivirus or anti-malware program.
+Do not have any mercy on the found threats — clean them right away.

-- Once the virus has been cleaned, now check back the folders on your device, does the shortcut problem disappear?
+- Once the virus is cleaned, now check back the folders on your device, does the shortcut problem disappear?

 Step 3: recover data and format the disk drive

 - Connect your storage device to the PC.
 Then launch the recovery program you've just installed and run a quick scan of the disk drive (your device represents).
 See if the software can locate some of your lost files thus recover them thereafter.

 - Next, go ahead and reformat your device on your PC (use Windows "quick format" or "complete format" option).
 This way everything on your device would be deleted including the virus and the shortcut issue.

-- It's not over yet, now re-use Stellar data recovery software you've already installed to scan your device again to see if more files can be retrieved.
+- It's not over yet, now re-use Stellar data recovery software you've already installed to scan your device again to see if more files can be found and retrieved.

 Thanks to Megha for submitting this issue.